JWW87/CentralAuth-Docs/docs/developer/login/embedded-login.md

 - Create a `<script>` element in your HTML and set its content to the script returned by the `getEmbedScript` method.

 :::tip
-If you are working with a framework like NextJS, you probably have to use a different component to create the script tag.
-For example, in NextJS you can use the `Script` component from `next/script` to create the script tag.
+If you are working with a framework like Next.js, you probably have to use a different component to create the script tag.
+For example, in Next.js you can use the `Script` component from `next/script` to create the script tag.

 ```javascript
 const embedScript = authClient.getEmbedScript("/api/auth/login", "/");